 No aids will be permitted on tests and exams.
 Electronic devices, including calculators, will not be permitted on in-person tests and exams.
-In case of pivoting to tests and exams administered on zoom, instructions for the use of electronic devices during the examination will be provided by the course instructor.
+In case of pivoting to tests and exams administered on a remote proctoring platform, instructions for the use of electronic devices during the examination will be provided by the course instructor.